 What Do You Think?

 I, personally, think guinea pigs should be house pets – housed inside.
 But there are guinea pig owners who do keep their guinea pigs housed outside, especially those who live in warmer climates.
-However, at the end of the day, if you think you can provide a higher quality of life for your guinea pig outside rather than inside, I would whole heartedly encourage you create a suitable outdoor environment for you guinea pig.
+However, at the end of the day, if you think you can provide a higher quality of life for your guinea pig outside rather than inside, I would wholeheartedly encourage you to create a suitable outdoor environment for you guinea pig.
 What do you think?